 Winner: Xbox One S

-With the Xbox One horse race down to two consoles, you have the choice between power and affordability.
-The Xbox One S offers a quality system at a drastically lower price.
-For many, and especially those without a 4K TV, the Xbox One S is probably the way to go.
-But if you want to future-proof your console purchase and get the best performance out of each game going forward, the Xbox One X makes a strong case for its premium price tag.
+With the Xbox One horse race down to two consoles, you have the choice between power and affordability (and availability).
+The Xbox One S offers a quality system at a lower price and is also more likely to be in stock.
+For many, and especially those without a 4K TV, the Xbox One S is a great option.
+If you want to get the best performance out of your console games, though, the Xbox One X is the system to get, assuming you can find one.